davizjc/CDG_Intern_project/README.md

 1. poppler-utils (for pdf2image)
 ## Setup
 1. Ensure you have all the required dependencies installed.
+2. donwload and set up sql broweser from ,  https://sqlitebrowser.org/
 1. Clone the repository.
 1. Navigate to the project's root directory.